rl-language/4Hammer/README.md

 As shown in that example, if you want you can keep a client side copy of the game state, this allows you for example to enumerate the valid moves!

 When godot detects a connection, it reconfigures itself to generate 1 frame whenever a command is sent from the network.
+It sets a fixed zoom level and hides the user GUI as well.
 Unfortunatelly godot does not currently support offscreen rendering, when it will, we will provide a command line way of spawning godot in the right configuration immediately.

 ### Contacts